 - Keep all ill visitors away from the facility for at least 48 hours after symptoms resolve.

-- Only allow visitors for residents receiving end-of-life care or to provide critical assistance, or as allowed by the facility under conditions that its supervising health professional considers safe.
-Encourage electronic visits.
+- Only allow visitors for residents receiving end-of-life care or to provide critical assistance.

 - Permitted visitors should only visit their family members and should not have contact with other residents.